 - The liver is overwhelmed by the large amounts of bilirubin it must process.
 The patient becomes jaundiced, or icteric, which means his tissues become yellow or orange.
 The extra bilirubin in the urine turns the urine orange or even brown.

 - All those red blood cells coated with antibodies begin to stick to each other and form small clots (embolisms).
-This begin to block blood vessels, compromising circulations to the organs and creating inflammation as the body tries to dissolve the clots.
+This begins to block blood vessels, compromising circulation to the organs and creating inflammation as the body tries to dissolve the clots.

-This is a life-threatening cascade of events and, in fact, a 20-80 percent mortality rate (depending on the study) has been reported with this disease.
+This is a life-threatening cascade of events and, in fact, a 20-80% mortality rate (depending on the study) has been reported with this disease.